grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

 where the `iTemp0` read and write index is now constrained to stay in the *[0..15]* range.
 The range test code checks if the read or write index interval is inside the *[0..size-1]* range, and only generates constraining code when needed.
-Using the `wall` options allows to print table access warning on the console. **Note that `-ct 1` option is the default, so safe code is always generated:**
+Using the `-wall` option allows to print table access warning on the console. **Note that `-ct 1` option is the default, so safe code is always generated.**

 The `interp -trace 4 -ct 1 -wall table.dsp` command will now executes normally and print the following warning trace in the console: